-Susan W. Brenner is NCR Distinguished Professor of Law and Technology at the University of Dayton School of Law.
+Susan W. Brenner is the Samuel A. McCray Chair in Law at the University of Dayton School of Law.
 She specializes in two distinct areas of law: grand jury practice and cyberconflict, i.e., cybercrime, cyberterrorism and cyberwarfare.

 In 1996, Professor Brenner and then Assistant U.S. Attorney Gregory Lockhart published Federal Grand Jury: A Guide to Law and Practice, which was a treatise addressing the various aspects of grand jury practice in the federal system.
 The book went into a second edition in 2007.
 Professor Brenner is also the author of a law review article dealing with state grand jury practice and the chapter, “The Grand Jury Speaks,” that will appear in Grand Jury 2.0.
 Grand Jury 2.0, which is edited by Professor Roger Fairfax of the George Washington University School of Law, will be published by Carolina in October 2010.